MarikenvdVelden/willingness-to-accept-compromises/src/analysis/obervational_study.md

 ![](obervational_study_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-The beta-coefficient of Willingness to Accept Compromise is negative and statistically significant, as hypothesized in [our Pre-Analysis Plan](https://osf.io/h29j3).
-The coefficient of -0.15 is however a small effect.
-It indicates that when Willingness to Accept Compromise goes up by 1 – i.e. answering `rather yes` instead of `completely agree` with the statement *What people call compromise in politics is really just selling out on one’s principles.* – the the level of trust in politicians goes up by 0.15.
+The beta-coefficient of Willingness to Accept Compromise is positive and statistically significant, as hypothesized in [our Pre-Analysis Plan](https://osf.io/h29j3).
+The coefficient of 0.15 is however a small effect.
+It indicates that the higher one’s willingness to accept compromise, the higher one’s trust in politicians.
+More precisely, it means that when Willingness to Accept Compromise goes up by 1 – i.e. answering `rather yes` instead of `completely agree` with the statement *What people call compromise in politics is really just selling out on one’s principles.* – the the level of trust in politicians goes up by 0.15.
 Trust in politicians is a five-point scale, where 1 indicates completely disagreeing with the statement *Most